It’s Time We Start Embracing One Another

-Paul writes that when we follow Jesus there’s no real difference between being Jewish or Greek, slave or free, male or female, circumcised, uncircumcised, barbarian, or uncivilized (1 Corinthians 1:10).
+Paul writes that when we follow Jesus there’s no real difference between being Jewish or Greek, slave or free, male or female, circumcised, uncircumcised, barbarian, or uncivilized (Colossians 3:11).
+He’s advocating Christian unity.

 Stop to think about this, to really contemplate the ramifications.
 He tells us to break down all divisions over ethnicity, social status, gender, and religious practices.